Workiva/react_testing_library/doc/migration_guides/expectations.md

   - **[Async DOM Assertions in RTL](#async-dom-assertions-in-rtl)**
 - **[Documentation References](#documentation-references)**

 The guide is focused on what matchers React Testing Library (RTL) exposes and how to use them to convert common expectation patterns to those new matchers.
-Before beginning this migragation guide, but sure you have read the [philosophy][entrypoint-philosophy] of RTL.
+Before beginning this migration guide, but sure you have read the [philosophy][entrypoint-philosophy] of RTL.
 Not all tests can migrate expectations without extra forethought, and the migration guide's entrypoint describes when that is the case.

 The matchers and examples here are focused on inspecting the DOM, which means some tests may not need to have their `expect` statements migrated.
 Here are some examples that may be good to go: